Data Breach Prevention Strategies: Tips and Best Practices to Prevent Data Breaches

 Data discovery involves using tools and techniques to locate various types of data stored within an organization’s network, including third-party data, personal customer data (such as social security numbers, emails, passwords, etc), financial information, and confidential business information.
 This can include information stored on servers, in databases, or on individual devices, such as laptops or smartphones.

 Once the corporate data has been identified, CISOs can proactively protect it.
-This can include implementing access controls, encrypting data, and monitoring user activity to stop data breach attacks from occurring.
+This can include implementing an added layer of protection through access controls and authentication, encrypting data, and monitoring user activity to stop data breach attacks before they escalate into a cyber incident.

 Data breaches are caused by various factors, usually technical vulnerabilities, human error, and malicious intent.
 A strong data breach response involves understanding these causes and what it takes to prevent them.